powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

-No parade file.
+- Run Metrix and compare the actions taken by Metrix in relation to the 5E action.

 #### Results and Analysis:

-Activating the threshold before maneuver without defining it leads to the appearance a new column \"MAX_TMP_THREAT_FLOW_S_SO_2" which contains the worst flow after contingency and before manoeuvre.
+Activating the threshold before curative without defining it leads to the appearance a new column \"MAX_TMP_THREAT_FLOW_S_SO_2" which contains the worst flow after contingency and before the curative action.
 It is here 484 MW on the first two time steps.

-When we define a maximum threshold of 480 MW before operation, we see that on the first two time steps, although there was no constraint in N or after parade, Metrix does preventive redispatching.
-In effect, the flow before operation was 484MW for a threshold of 480 MW. metrix therefore performs 8 MW of preventive redispatching to respect this threshold.
+When we define a maximum threshold of 480 MW before curative, we see that on the first two time steps, although there was no constraint in N or after parade, Metrix performs preventive redispatch.
+Indeed, the flow before operation was 484MW for a threshold of 480 MW.
+Metrix therefore performs 8 MW of preventive redispatching to respect this threshold.